-Whether your school year is virtual, in person, or hybrid, staying organized is a challenge when the school year starts.
-New routines, new schedules and a lot of moving parts (and bodies!) can reak havoc with even the most organized mom there is.
+It’s about to be a new school year, and staying organized is a challenge when the school year starts.
+New routines, new schedules and a lot of moving parts (and bodies!) can wreak havoc with even the most organized mom there is.
 Here are a few tips to help you stay organized this school year.

 Take a Look Around